syncfusion/blazor-docs/src/heatmap/heatmap-chart/legend.md

----
-title: "Legend"
-component: "Heatmap"
-description: "The legend section describes the legend types available in heatmap and other display options like legend placement, alignment and defining dimensions for legend in heatmap"
----

 # Legend

 The legend is used to provide the information about the heat map cell.
 You can enable the legend by setting the `Visible` property to true.